telerik/kendo-ui-core/docs/controls/editors/combobox/cascading.md

          });
     </script>

 The child ComboBox cascades from the parent one if the [`cascadeFrom`](/api/javascript/ui/combobox#configuration) option is defined.
-The `cascadeFrom` option must point to the parent ID.
+The `cascadeFrom` option has to point to the parent ID.

 > **Important**
 >
-> The cascading functionality only works when you define the `cascadeFrom` property and initialize the parent ComboBox.
+> The cascading functionality works only when you define the `cascadeFrom` property and initialize the parent ComboBox.

 The child ComboBox takes the following actions during initialization:

 - Checks if the `cascadeFrom` property is set.
 If not, cascading is disabled.
 - Tries to find the parent ComboBox object.
 If the result is null, then the functionality is omitted.
 - Listens to any changes of the parent value.
 - If the parent does not have a value, the child is disabled.
 If the parent has a value, the child is enabled and filters its data accordingly.
-This is what the filter options look like:
+The filter options are similar to the ones demonstrated in the following example.

         field: "parentID",  //the dataValueField of the parent
         operator: "eq",
         value: "" //parent's value

-And here are the parameters of this request:
+The following example demonstrates the parameters of this request.

         filter[logic]: and
         filter[filters][0][field]: parentID